Magnetarman/WinToolkit/README.md

 1. Press the `Windows` key on your keyboard or open Windows Search.
 2. Type `PowerShell` in the search field.
-3. Right-click `PowerShell`.
-4. Click `Run as administrator` from the drop-down menu.
-5. Copy and paste the following command into the PowerShell window:
+3. Copy and paste the following command into the PowerShell window:

 ```powershell
 irm https://magnetarman.com/winstart | iex